kelscahill/cahillscreative/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.9 =
+* New: Added support for IGTV posts.
+When creating an IGTV post, keep the "Post a Preview" setting enabled and the IGTV post will appear in your feed.
+IGTV posts are only available for connected Instagram business profiles and aren't available if you're using a personal Instagram profile in the plugin.
+* Fix: Fixed a PHP error when the HTTP request to refresh an access token resulted in an error.

+= 2.8.2 =
+* Fix: Changed how access tokens are retrieved to prevent conflict with the "Rank Math SEO" plugin when connecting an account.
+* Fix: Updated jQuery methods for compatibility with WordPress 5.7.

+= 2.8.1 =
+* Fix: Fixed a PHP warning which would display in some situations: "array_diff(): Expected parameter 1 to be an array, string given".
+* Fix: Fixed PHP warning "Undefined index: accesstoken" which would display when no primary account was selected.
+* Fix: Fixed issue where account errors were not being removed after an account was deleted or reconnected.

 = 2.8 =
 * New: The locations of the Instagram feeds on your site will now be logged and listed on a single page for easier management.
 After this feature has been active for awhile, a "Feed Finder" link will appear next to the Feed Type setting on the plugin Settings page which allows you to see a list of all feeds on your site along with their locations.
 * New: Local resized images will now include a 150x150 resolution version for each post.